Watch the Eclipse, Not Your Camera!Celebrating our 15th anniversary of automated eclipse photography!

 What's New:Version 3.7 released June 15, 2017!

-What's Next:We have received a new SDK from Canon and plan to add support for new cameras in the coming months.
+What's Next:We have received a new SDK from Canon that supports up through the EOS RP, and are planning a new EO release in late April 2019.
 Note that Windows XP is no longer supported by Canon, so we can no longer support XP in EO.

-EO Pro will no longer be available to order after June 25, 2019 (tentative date, subject to change).
+EO Pro will not be available to order June 25 thru July 3, 2019.
 We do not offer EO Pro for sale within one week of a TSE, to prevent customers from waiting until the last minute and expecting technical support while we are away traveling to an eclipse.

 Download the PDF sales sheet for a quick introduction.